lcserny/chessme/README.md

 - use webpack server to auto-refresh dev work

 ### Roadmap
-1. no UI needed, console game, draw chess board on each new command in console
+1. no UI needed, console game, return each chess board position occupation and game status
 2. later on allow commands given from outside
 3. game will need to be converted to a grpc server and allow commands as grpc requests
 4. game will need to persist data in mongodb